tithanayut/UIDtoKeyboard/README.md

 Note: This software use PC/SC wrapper classes for .NET developed by Daniel Mueller, for license see: https://github.com/danm-de/pcsc-sharp/blob/master/COPYING.

-Keyword: Read UID, Keyboard Emulation, Card UID to Keyboard, UID Keyboard Input
+Keyword: Read UID and Keyboard Emulation, Card UID to Keyboard, UID Keyboard Input